kiwicom/orbit/src/hooks/useBoundingRect/README.md

   console.log(dimensions);
   /*
-    Will return object with merged initial values before re-render:
+    Will return an object with merged initial values before re-render:
     {
         x: 0,
         y: 0,